-- The Mediterranean basin is among the most cyclogenetic regions in the world (Petterssen 1956; Alpert et al., 1990; Maheras et al., 2001; Neu et al., 2013).
-Systems developing in this region range from weak orographic lows to intense cyclones or even tropical-like cyclones with severe socio-economic impacts (Nissen et al., 2010; Raveh-Rubin and Wernli, 2015).
+The Mediterranean basin is among the most cyclogenetic regions in the world (Petterssen, 1956; Alpert et al., 1990; Maheras et al., 2001; Neu et al., 2013).
+Systems developing in this region range from weak orographic lows to intense cyclones or even tropical-like cyclones with severe socioeconomic impacts (Nissen et al., 2010; Raveh-Rubin and Wernli, 2015).
 However, the term Mediterranean cyclones is typically used in the scientific literature to define a geographical origin rather than a cyclone category with specific dynamical characteristics.
-Indeed, the state-of-the-art is lacking a systematic analysis of the dynamics of these systems.
-In this regard, this study focuses on the most intense Mediterranean cyclones and in - particular on the processes that turn these systems into severe storms.
+Indeed, the state of the art is lacking a systematic analysis of the dynamics of these systems.
+In this regard, this study focuses on the most intense Mediterranean cyclones and in particular on the processes that turn these systems into severe storms.

-Concerning the most intense Mediterranean cyclones, there is a general consensus that Mediterranean cyclogenesis is provoked by intruding upper-tropospheric systems that trigger baroclinic instability (Fita et al. 2006; Kouroutzoglou et al. 2011; Claud et al. 2010; Flaounas et al. 2015).
-Such systems typically correspond to potential vorticity (PV) streamers, equivalent to southern deviations of the Polar Jet that are a direct result of wave breaking over the Atlantic Ocean (Raveh-Rubin and Flaounas, 2017).
-After cyclogenesis takes place, baroclinic forcing may further intensify surface cyclones (e.g. Prezerakos et al. 2006; Lagouvardos et al. 2007) favouring, in parallel, convection in cyclone centres due to forced large-scale ascent.
-Recent studies used lightning observations to show that about one third of the most intense Mediterranean 45 cyclones are associated with deep convection close to their centre (Galanaki et al., 2016; Flaounas et al., 2017).
-Due to latent heat release, convection serves as a net source of PV in the lower-to-mid troposphere and thus reinforces cyclones (Fita et al., 2006; Chaboureau et al., 2012; Miglietta et al., 2017).
-Nevertheless, the processes that play primary roles in the development and intensity of cyclones is still an open question.
+Concerning the most intense Mediterranean cyclones, there is a general consensus that Mediterranean cyclogenesis is provoked by intruding upper tropospheric systems that trigger baroclinic instability (Fita et al., 2006; Kouroutzoglou et al., 2011; Claud et al., 2010; Flaounas et al., 2015).
+Such systems typically correspond to potential vorticity (PV) streamers, equivalent to southern deviations of the polar jet that are a direct result of wave breaking over the Atlantic Ocean (Raveh-Rubin and Flaounas, 2017).
+After cyclogenesis takes place, baroclinic forcing may further intensify surface cyclones (e.g. Prezerakos et al., 2006; Lagouvardos et al., 2007) favouring, in parallel, convection in cyclone centres due to forced large-scale ascent.
+Recent studies have used lightning observations to show that about one-third of the most intense Mediterranean cyclones are associated with deep convection close to their centre (Galanaki et al., 2016; Flaounas et al., 2018b).
+Due to latent heat release, convection serves as a net source of PV in the lower-to-middle troposphere and thus reinforces cyclonic circulations.
+Consequently, both baroclinic instability and convection may act in synergy to intensify Mediterranean cyclones (Fita et al., 2006; Chaboureau et al., 2012; Miglietta et al., 2017).
+Nevertheless, the processes that play primary roles in the development and intensity of Mediterranean cyclones are still an open question.